-A Working Holiday Scheme online application is a way of submitting an electronic application for a work visa under the working holiday scheme by using the Immigration New Zealand website.
+A Working Holiday Scheme online application is an electronic application for a work visa under a working holiday scheme using the Immigration New Zealand website.

 Please be aware that when using the Online System you may only apply under a working holiday scheme of the nationality of your passport.
 You are not permitted to submit applications under other working holiday schemes.

 If you do submit an electronic application using a nationality other than the nationality of your passport, you could be considered to have provided false or misleading information.
 This may have a negative impact on any subsequent applications you may make in the future.

 A work visa granted under a working holiday scheme enables you to travel to and enter New Zealand within 12 months from the date your application is approved.
 If you are already in New Zealand when your application is approved, your work visa will tell you how long you can remain in New Zealand for the purpose of a working holiday.

 Your work visa will include multiple entry travel conditions which will expire on the same date as your visa expiry date.
 You will be allowed to leave and return to New Zealand multiple times until your visa expiry date.